Magora Kennedy: Career

-Kennedy attended Boston University and worked as a comedian and singer (known for her platinum wig) before moving to New York to attend seminary.
+Kennedy attended Boston University and worked as a comedian and singer (known for her platinum wig) before moving to New York to attend seminary at the New York Theological Seminary.
 She returned to Boston, where in 1970, she served as minister of the Universal Life Church and secretary of the Boston Black Action Committee.
 She organized a children’s church choir called the “Little Wonders” at Way of the Cross Holy Church of God in Roxbury, but was asked to leave when her lesbianism was discovered.

 Kennedy joined the Boston chapter of the Black Panther Party in 1968, spurred by the assassination of Martin Luther King Jr. On the LGBTQ&A podcast, she said, "They started throwing Black Panthers out, those that were gay...I told my commander, 'I'm leaving.
 I'm taking my sons and I'm going because I worked too hard and ain't nobody throwing me out of nothing.'
 So, we left.
 And they said, 'Well, we'll protect you.'
 I said, 'I don't need protection.
 I need to be open.
 And I am not going to subject myself to this.'"

 Kennedy took part in the Stonewall uprising in New York in 1969.
 She was driving to Provincetown when she heard that LGBT people were fighting against a police raid at the Stonewall Inn, so she turned her car around and joined the uprising.
 She was also a member of Boston’s pride committee during its first pride march of June 1971.
 At the first stop of the march at drag bar Jacques Cabaret, Kennedy stated a list of demands:

 Because we can’t go anywhere else, because as gay women we have been especially ghettoized here in Boston, and because the conditions at gay bars are by and large determined by the straight world, those in control know they can be as oppressive as they want.
 Jacques is terribly crowded and a fire hazard on weekends.
 Women entering the bar were subject to taunts by [straight] men, who not only [took] up badly needed room but also got their kicks leering and propositioning the women here.
 Sanitary conditions hardly exist at all.
 We are effectively ghettoized, since dancing between members of the same sex and other behavior, which the law deems to call lewd and lascivious, are illegal.

 In 1971, she appeared on The David Susskind Show along with other LGBT activists, arguing against the American Psychiatric Association's designation of homosexuality as a mental disorder.

 In 1975, she served on the Task Force on Racism of the Christian Social Action Commission of the Metropolitan Community Church.

+Kennedy's activism continued throughout her career, and in 2011 she attended Occupy Wall Street protests.
+In an interview at an Occupy Wall Street protest, Kennedy connected the LGBT rights movement and Occupy Wall Street to the civil rights movement.